 OWNER: Midwest Fertilizer Company LLC (Fatima Group)

 Major setbacks in 2016, when the EPC contract was awarded but then fell apart following a corruption scandal and a failure to secure equity financing.
 Major setbacks in 2017, related to debt financing.
 Air permits were extended in 2017.
 Further progress now depends on winning an argument with the IRS.

 OWNER: Ohio Valley Resources

 PROJECT: Greenfield nitrogen fertilizer plant

 SUMMARY STATUS: Financing Phase

-Air permit granted, September 2013, and extended, March 2015.
-Two major companies awarded FEED and EPC, December 2013.
-Financing MOUs in place with foreign investors, February 2014.
-Nothing public since.
+Air permit was granted in September 2013; extended in March 2015 and extended again in September 2016.
+Two major companies awarded FEED and EPC in December 2013; agreements now presumed expired.
+Financing MOUs in place with foreign investors, February 2014; expired.
 "Finalization of project financing has delayed project construction."
 Any announcement of a new project sponsor - or project abandonment - is unlikely until the status of other, nearby greenfields is confirmed.